metacpan/metacpan-cpan-extracted/distros/A/AnyEvent-Filesys-Notify/README.md

     generate an additional 'modified' event when a file changes (once when opened for write, and once when modified).

+- skip\_subdirs

+        skip_subdirs => 1,

+    Skips subdirectories and anything in them while building a list of files/dirs to watch.
+Optional.

 # WATCHER IMPLEMENTATIONS

 ## INotify2 (Linux)